visgl/luma.gl/docs/api-reference/core/experimental/transform.md

 Deletes all owned resources, `Model`, `TransformFeedback` and any `Buffer` objects that are crated internally.

-### bindBuffers
+### updateBuffers

-Sets up source and destination buffers.
-Creates destination buffers when not provided.
-Either `destinationBuffers` or `sourceDestinationTransform` must be provided.
+Updates buffer bindings with provided buffer objects for one or more source or destination buffers.

 * `sourceBuffers` (`Object`) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Buffer` object.
-* `destinationBuffers` (`Object`, Optional) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Buffer` object.
+* `destinationBuffers` (`Object`, Optional) - key and value pairs, where key is the name of vertex shader varying and value is the corresponding `Buffer` object.
-* `sourceDestinationMap` (`Object`, Optional) - key and value pairs, where key is a vertex shader attribute name and value is a vertex shader varying name.

 ### run